anupli/running-ng/docs/src/references/index.md

 please refer to [this page](./modifier.md).

 **Warning preview feature ⚠️**.
-We can exclude certain benchmarks from using a specific modifier by using an `exclude` key along with a YAML list of benchmarks to be excluded from each benchmark suite.
+We can exclude certain benchmarks from using a specific modifier by using an `excludes` key along with a YAML list of benchmarks to be excluded from each benchmark suite.

 For example: